atu-se/atu.innomadic.com/courses/sad/final_project.md

 # Final Project

+**Important update: There have been some changes to the grading and due date for this project.
+It now accounts for 20% of your grade.
+However, it is not replacing your final or mid-term exam.
+There will still be a mid-term and final exam of some kind.
+The due date has also been extended (see the front page for the updated due date).**

-Your final project is replacing your final exam.
+This project is work 20% of your total grade.
 It will include final versions of previous assignments in the class, in addition to some new work.
 You should submit a single document with the following sections:

 1. Cover Page
   * Project name